padloc/padloc/security.md

 -   Communication between the Padloc client and server is always secured through [Transport Layer Security](https://en.wikipedia.org/wiki/Transport_Layer_Security).
 -   No sensitive information is ever transmitted in plain text.
--   Transmitted data is protected from tempering through Padlocs strong [Authentication Mechanism](#authentication-and-data-transfer).
+-   Transmitted data is protected from tampering through Padloc's strong [Authentication Mechanism](#authentication-and-data-transfer).
--   Padlocs [Key Exchange Mechanism](#trustless-server-mediated-key-exchange) is designed to be secure even over an untrusted connection.
+-   Padloc's [Key Exchange Mechanism](#trustless-server-mediated-key-exchange) is designed to be secure even over an untrusted connection.

 ### Phishing